-FOMO is incurable but good food, booze, and your lovely pillows are a decent alternative.
+Where To Go When You've Got Festival FOMOFOMO is incurable but good food, booze, and your lovely pillows are a decent alternative.

-This cash-only, BYOB Thai spot in Leytonstone is hot in every sense of the word.
+The cash-only, BYOB Thai spot in Leytonstone is hot in every sense of the word.
 Getting a table here is no mean feat—so if you’re looking for some Glastonbury-like envy from your friends, this is your place.
 Its legendary changing specials board will likely KO everyone from the performative hot sauce lover to the genuine chilli enthusiast.
 Everything about Singburi is full throttle.
-From the fierce and pungent flavours to the tight-knit dining packed full of happy groups cracking into their jingling bags from the offy.
+From the fierce and pungent flavours to the tight-knit dining room packed full of happy groups cracking into their jingling bags from the offy.

 Some people’s most formative memories involve seaside holidays with their parents or the first time they discovered their one true creative passion.
 Ours was watching a man dressed as a goblin steal a police golf buggy on the Sunday night at Reading Festival, then proceed to perform a one-man fire theatre show called Pop-Up Tent Annihilation.
 Take that energy, tone it down a little on the old pyromania, mix in a deep-fried hot dog, and you’ve got Meatliquor.
 A huge diner and bar behind everyone’s favourite capitalist party, Oxford Circus, this place has ‘poke for Jäger buttons’ on every table, disco balls, and importantly, loaded hippie fries.
 FYI it’s open until 3am every night of the week.